 5. Can you make the down payment?

-Obtaining condo units on assignment contracts involve a substantial amount of investment.
+Obtaining condo units on assignment contracts involves a substantial amount of investment.
 This is because of the following reasons:

 Get the condo “flipping”